eams1798/simple_shell/README.md

 # Simple Shell Project - Command Interpreter

-## BACKGROUND
+## Background
-This is a collaboration project between two [Holberton School](https://www.holbertonschool.com/) students from Cohort 15 PER-0621, Lima Perú
+This is a collaboration project of two [Holberton School](https://www.holbertonschool.com/) students from Cohort 15 PER-0621, Lima Perú

 ## Description

-This project is about to create an own simple shell as a command interpreter for system.
+This project is about to create an own simple shell as a command interpreter for the operating system.

 ## Files